Michael Steele (musician)

-Michael Steele (born Susan Nancy Thomas on June 2, 1955) is a retired American musician, best known as the bassist for the Bangles.
+Michael Steele (born Susan Thomas on June 2, 1955) is an American former musician, best known as the bassist for the Bangles.
 Under the name Micki Steele, she was a founding member of the Runaways but left in 1975, shortly before the band's major label debut.
 For the next several years, she played with various other musical groups for short periods of time.

 In 1983, Steele replaced original bassist Annette Zilinskas as a member of the Bangles.
 Steele joined just in time to play on the band's first full-length album, All Over the Place.
 She remained with the Bangles throughout the high point of their career, contributing as bassist, vocalist, and songwriter until the band's dissolution in 1989.
 She rejoined the band for a 2003 reunion album, Doll Revolution, and toured with them until the following year.
+Afterwards, Steele retired from the music industry and left the public eye.

 Career

-Steele began her professional career as Micki Steele in the teen-girl band The Runaways, one of the first all-female rock groups.
-Her stay in The Runaways was brief, leaving the band in late 1975, months before the recording of their first self-titled album.
+Steele began her professional career as Micki Steele in the teen-girl band the Runaways, one of the first all-female rock groups.
+Her stay was brief, leaving the band in late 1975, months before the recording of their first album.
 The main recording of this early period is an August 1975 demo session, bootlegged and later released as the 1993 album Born to Be Bad, with Steele playing bass and singing lead vocals on most songs.
-Additionally, this release also has her first songwriting credit with "Born to Be Bad", cowritten with Sandy West and Kim Fowley.
+This release has her first songwriting credit with "Born to Be Bad", cowritten with Sandy West and Kim Fowley.
 The Runaways recorded a second demo at the famed Gold Star Studios in September 1975; as of 2019 it remains officially unreleased.

-Steele's departure from the group has been given several interpretations—her own account being that she was fired by manager Kim Fowley for refusing his sexual propositions and calling the band's debut single "Cherry Bomb" stupid.
-Fowley would further denigrate her for blowing a chance at fame and not possessing sufficient "magic" or "megalo" to make it in the music industry.
+Steele's departure from the group has been given several interpretations—her own account being that she was fired by manager Kim Fowley for refusing his sexual advances, and calling the band's debut single "Cherry Bomb" stupid.
+Fowley denigrated her for blowing a chance at fame and not possessing sufficient "magic" or "megalo" to make it in the music industry.

 Steele played in many Los Angeles bands between 1976 and 1983, including the power-pop outfit Elton Duck (1979–80), an early version of Slow Children (1979), Toni and the Movers with Jack Sherman (1980–81), the improvisational band Nadia Kapiche (1981) and a brief period as bass player in avant-garde rock outfit Snakefinger.

-Focusing on her musical technique and frequently playing live, in this period Steele became a highly regarded bassist noted for her melodic style and rich tone, influenced by bassists such as Paul McCartney, John Entwistle, Colin Moulding and Carol Kaye.
+Her influences include Paul McCartney, John Entwistle, Colin Moulding, Tom Petersson, Carol Kaye and Suzi Quatro.

 The Bangles

 In mid-1983, Steele replaced Annette Zilinskas in the Bangles, a then little-known group.
 At this point, Steele was solely the band's bassist with no released compositions: her only live lead vocal at this time was on the band's cover of the Yardbirds' version of "I'm Not Talkin'" by Mose Allison.
+Steele was the oldest member of the band.